theNewDynamic/andrewkrivak.com--archive/content/journal/inspiration-behind-the-sojourn.md

----
++++
-excerpt: On my desk I kept a photograph I have of my grandfather, a boyish-looking seventeen, posing with three other “gunners” of the Austro-Hungarian army with what I would discover later was a makeshift anti-aircraft gun, which the Austrians used unsuccessfully against the British Sopwith Camels that wreaked havoc among the Central Powers troops on the Italian front.
+excerpt = "On my desk I kept a photograph I have of my grandfather, a boyish-looking seventeen, posing with three other “gunners” of the Austro-Hungarian army with what I would discover later was a makeshift anti-aircraft gun, which the Austrians used unsuccessfully against the British Sopwith Camels that wreaked havoc among the Central Powers troops on the Italian front." publish_date = "2011-04-11" title = "Inspiration Behind The Sojourn"

-publish_date: 2011-04-11
-title: Inspiration Behind The Sojourn
----
++++

 ![Youg_Slovak_Conscript_circa1917.jpg left-align](/img/Youg_Slovak_Conscript_circa1917.jpg) On my desk I kept a photograph I have of my grandfather, a boyish-looking seventeen, posing with three other “gunners” of the Austro-Hungarian army with what I would discover later was a makeshift anti-aircraft gun, which the Austrians used unsuccessfully against the British Sopwith Camels that wreaked havoc among the Central Powers troops on the Italian front.